sshillyer/chatty/README.md

     * & and additional tool that randomizese the node to see if it breaks anything
 * Implement a backend to save the message history
     * Redis
+    * Idea: Make the redis DB primary option but allow it to run using the node server's memory store if the db cannot connect for some reason??
 * Docker
     * Implement a docker container that deploys the server + client
     * Implement a docker container that deploys the Redis server